ForgeRock/forgeops/cluster/openshift/README.md

 ```

-You will now need to configure Kustomize to change the docker image names to the ones in the registry we created.
+Configure Kustomize so that it changes the docker image names to the names you created in the registry.
-complete this step once.

 ```
 bin/openshift-configure-kustomize-images.sh